Xinglab/IRIS-long/README.md

 6. **TCR target prediction**: During this step, we would perform HLA-typing for given samples first.
 Then we would predict the peptides bound by sample-specific HLA complex.
 Finally, we adopt a tumor-specificty scanning strategy to prioritize final targets for TCR therapy.
 7. **Example visualization**: This step will generate a `Template_to_generate_figures.sh` file, which could generate expected figures when interested gene and transcript are specified.
 8. **Tumor specificity**: This step will calculate the tumor-specificity score for each region (e.g. 9 AAs) along the given transcript-derived protein sequence (for predicted CAR-T targets).
 Besides, it will also generate the figure showing the change of tumor-specificity scores along the protein sequence.
+9. **Protein topology**: This step will generate protein topology figure through Protter API.
+And based on CAR-T prediction result, it will indicate which region has higher tumor specificity score, therefore could be served as potential peptide target.

 ## Dependencies